When do residential communities open?

 - First-year students are not permitted to have a car on campus, unless there are extenuating, unforeseen circumstances.
 Unregistered cars will be ticketed and towed.
-If a first-year student has extenuating circumstances, contact the Dean of Students Office at (860) 297-2156 for more guidance.
+If you have questions or concerns, please contact Campus Safety at (860) 297-2091 or email firstname.lastname@example.org for more guidance.

 Can I have guests visit me?

-- Yes, but only for a maximum for 3 days within a week, and you must have a conversation about this with your roommates so that you’re all in agreement and on the same page.
+- Yes, but only for a maximum for 3 days within a week.
+You must have a conversation about this with your roommate(s) so that you’re all in agreement and on the same page.
 While your guest is staying on campus, you will be held responsible for them and their actions.
-Check out page 88 of the student handbook for more details about the college’s guest policy
+Check out page 88 of the student handbook for more details about the college’s guest policy.

 Is there storage space available in the residential communities?